In general, the least magnification that gives you a clear target image is the best scope magnification.

 These may or may not have a bigger erector assembly (the tube with lenses and magnification cams held inside the main tube).
 Those with erector assemblies of standard size for one-inch scopes give you more windage and elevation adjustment.
 That’s an advantage at long range, though a scope performs best with its optical axis close to its mechanical axis.

-This article is an excerpt from the new book Mastering the Art of Long-Range Shooting, by Wayne van Zwoll.
+This article is an excerpt from Mastering the Art of Long-Range Shooting.